 Among ministers God has given each one a different ministry and spiritual gifts.
-Since each function in different ways according to their natural temperaments and their ministries and spiritual gifts, there is bound to be deliversity in the lives of ministers.
+Since each functions in different ways according to their natural temperaments and their ministries and spiritual gifts, there is bound to be diversity in the lives of ministers.
 Evangelists function differently from Pastors.
 Prophets exercise their ministries differently from Teachers and Apostles.
-Even among Evangelists and also the rest of the ministers, each individual conducts his ministry in a unique manner.
+Even among Evangelists and the rest of the ministers, each individual conducts his ministry in a unique manner.

-These differences are recognized by the Lord in the scriptures (Romans 12:4-8; I Corinthians 12:12-26).
-But in many situations this diversity tends to breed misunder-standings and even conflicts, as it happened in the Corinthian Church (I Corinthians 3:3-9).
+12:12-26).
+But in many situations this diversity tends to breed misunderstandings and even conflicts, as it happened in the Corinthian Church (I Corinthians 3:3-9).
 This unhealthy situation must be checked in order to preserve the unity of the ministry and the Church.
-Some form of control must be put on ministers to enable them to become unified and effective.
+Someform of control must be put on ministers to enable them to become unified and effective.

-ETHICS - THE TOOL TO CONTROL MINSITE-RIAL DIFFERENCES
+ETHICS - THE TOOL TO CONTROL MINISTERIAL DIFFERENCES